Dutch Windmills near Amsterdam

 Wind energy today

 In the Toms Travel Tours Amsterdam countryside tours, we take you to visit some of the oldest, still operating windmills nearby, or we can take you farther south to Kinderdijk for instance.
+You can also cycle through these scenic routes, making it an enjoyable way to explore the sights and attractions.
 Along the way, you will see many of the modern wind turbines and be able to observe their evolution yourself!